 One method for doing that is to use CSS sprites to group many small images into one large image to streamline the number of downloads and render files more quickly.

-The AT&T Application Resource Optimizer (ARO) runs tests for images that could be suitable for creating sprites.
+AT&T Video Optimizer runs tests for images that could be suitable for creating sprites.
 The test determines if there are groups of small images that could be sprite candidates.
-It creates a table of these small files in the test results, and by clicking on a row in the table, you will be taken directly to that image file in the ARO Diagnostic Tab where you can (among other things) view the image and see its position on the trace timeline.
+It creates a table of these small files in the test results, and by clicking on a row in the table, you will be taken directly to that image file in the Video Optimizer Diagnostic Tab where you can (among other things) view the image and see its position on the trace timeline.